 Plus, I was the fourth of four children.
 There is a remote chance my parents were not thrilled at the prospect of waking up at 5am to get me to hockey practice.

 There is a remote chance, too, that even if they had joined the club and gotten me into one of those majesterial, awe-inspiring, black-and-red CCC hockey jerseys, I might not have developed into the next Gretzky or Lemieux.
 That is theoretically possible.

-Due to my extreme generosity of character, and my overall level of spiritual enlightenment (extremely high, just so you know), I have forgiven my parents and African-Americans for colluding to squash my boyhood dreams.
+Due to my extreme generosity of character, and my overall level of spiritual enlightenment (extremely high, just so you know), I have forgiven my parents for squashing my boyhood dreams.